 where $\omega$ is the scaling dimension of the least irrelevant operator~\footnote{It is possible to work not strictly in the limit $\omega\to\infty$, and analyze the flow close to the critical point to extract the correct relevant and irrelevant anomalous dimensions to $O(1/\omega)$.} and $x \equiv (N/N_0\xi(A_0))^{1/\nu}$.
 Notice that Eq.~\eqref{eq:critical_irrelevant_corrections} has a notation similar to Eq.~\eqref{eq:1PS_irrelevant_corrections}, but the scaling functions involved are different, as an explicit linearization was performed around the critical point.

 As mentioned previously, in the limit $d \to \infty$ of the Anderson model (corresponding to the RRG), the irrelevant exponent $\omega$ becomes marginal, but this does not correspond to simply setting $\omega = 0$ in Eq.~\eqref{eq:critical_irrelevant_corrections}.
 In fact, Eq.~\eqref{eq:critical_irrelevant_corrections} has been derived for a critical point $A_c$ isolated from the other “Gaussian" fixed points, while in the RRG $A_c = A_\mathrm{loc} = 0$.
-One can show that, when this two limits are taken consistently, one obtains logarithmic corrections to Eq.~\eqref{eq:critical_irrelevant_corrections}, indicating the occurrence of a marginal direction~\cite{vanoni2023renormalization}.
+One can show that, when these two limits are taken consistently, one obtains logarithmic corrections to Eq.~\eqref{eq:critical_irrelevant_corrections}, indicating the occurrence of a marginal direction~\cite{vanoni2023renormalization}.

 Let us see what happens if we collapse our numerical data by working in the framework of the one-parameter scaling.
 As discussed above, the subleading corrections to Eq.~\eqref{eq:1PS-FSS} are taken into account as in Eq.~\eqref{eq:critical_irrelevant_corrections}.
-Near the critical point it is possible to consider $f_1(x)$ approximately constant; in particular we fix $f_1(x)=c$.
+Near the critical point, the critical length $\xi(A_0)$ diverges, and therefore $x \ll 1$.
+In this limit, one can expand $f_1(x) = c + c_1 x + O(x^2)$, and we will consider the non-zero term $f_1(x) = c$, which is a customary choice in the literature (see, {\it e.g.}, Ref.~\cite{sierant2023universality}).
 In order to collapse the rescaled $r$-parameter $\phi$, we use the relation

 where five constants---$\phi_c$, $W_c$, $\nu$, $\omega$ and $c$---and a function $f$ are to be determined.
 In the argument of the scaling function, we have replaced $\xi \sim (W-W_c)^{-\nu}$ according to the usual scaling law, and we have chosen to use the chain length $L$ instead of the Hilbert space dimension $N$, since it turned out to provide a better collapse of the data.